-Jelly Roll Morton Sheet Music
+Jelly Roll Morton Sheet Music and Biography

 Born in New Orleans on 20th October 1890, Ferdinand Joseph LaMothe became known professionally as Jelly Roll Morton.
 He achieved fame as a ragtime jazz pianist and composer.

 Try out his jazz foxtrot Jelly Roll Blues and his laid-back New Orleans Blues.

 Jelly Roll started his career in 1914 whilst living with his church-going great grandmother.
 He had to lie to his family about his first job as it wasn’t in the most salubrious of establishments, namely a local brothel.
 It was here that he gained his nickname Jelly Roll, which was African-American slang for female genitalia.
 Unfortunately for him, his great-grandmother discovered his secret and consequently disowned him.
 She told him that devil music would surely bring about his downfall!
 It is thought Jelly Roll changed his surname to Morton to protect his family.

 In 1902 Jelly Roll was criticised over his claim to having created Jazz and was consequently considered ‘egotistical’.
 However, it is possible that this was taken out of context.
 He is quoted as saying he created his own style of jazz piano because ‘All my fellow musicians were much faster in manipulations, I thought than I, and I did not feel as though I was in their class.’ – Quoted in John Szwed, Dr. Jazz